 Break your cohorts down into key customer characteristics like industry and size and understand and compare how these subgroups behave over time, especially in terms of engagement, retention and support needed.
 You could, for instance, compare customer and revenue retention of small, medium-sized and enterprise customers.
 You will notice that some subgroups show better patterns than others and that you may have found product/market fit in some customer and market segments and have not yet found it in others.
 You can then decide whether to focus on the relevant subsegments and/or refine your product and service offerings so it better suits the needs of other subsegments, too.

-Reason 2: It helps you improve your go-to-market strategy
+Cohort analysis helps you improve your go-to-market strategy

 You can also compare customer retention and customer behavior considering the channels through which your respective customers have been acquired.
 For instance, you can compare the customer and revenue retention of customers acquired through inbound, outbound and partner channels.
 This analysis may reveal that certain channels generate ‘better’ customers than others and that you have found product/channel fit in only one specific channel.
 Focusing on this specific channel may help you improve your customer acquisition costs (CAC) and your overall growth efficiency.